 A claim to the Employment Tribunal must be lodged within 3 months (less one day) from the dismissal or the act of discrimination complained of.

-If you feel you have been dismissed or treated unfavourably due to being pregnant, during maternity leave or upon your return to work, please get in touch with one of our specialist employment solicitors who can help and advise on 0333 200 5925, or fill in our online enquiry form.
+If you feel you have been dismissed or treated unfavourably due to being pregnant, during maternity leave or upon your return to work, please get in touch for help.